Have you got evidence of:

 Length of courses

 The length can vary from an eight-week refresher course to 28 weeks.
-We will decide the course lengths, which will depend on the required specialist knowledge you’ll need to teach the subject effectively.
+We will work with you to decide the most appropriate course for you, which will depend on the required specialist knowledge you’ll need to teach the subject effectively.

 Tax-free SKE bursary of up to £5,600